VG Pocket Max System Information

 The games on the VG Pocket Max system are grouped into five categories (Action, Racing, Shooting, Sports, and Wits.)
 The system features graphical selection menus for choosing a game category and for choosing a specific game within the chosen category.
 The selection menu for choosing a game category has some noticeable graphical touches, including a background pattern and a "paw-print" category marker.
 The system also features several background music tracks that are used in various games.
 Some of the games have their own splash screens and a few of the games, including Starcraft Attack, Fun Moves, and Pool Pro, have title screens that include a selection menu with multiple choices.
 Though a user can abort a game and return to the system's game selection submenu for the current game category by pressing the reset button on the device, it appears that some of the games have no function to pause the gameplay.

-The Quick Match game
+The Quick Match game.
+This game has gameplay that is

 The packaging for the VG Pocket Max system shows screenshots and names for a number of games.
 Among these, there are screenshots for the game of Doggy (which appears to involve an overhead view of a busy road with traffic) and the game of Elfland (which appears to involve platforms and doors), even though these two games are not mentioned in the manual and do not appear to be present on the system.
 At Blog Squirrel, there is a description of a platform-based "Elfland" game that appears to be the same game as the one depicted on the packaging.
 Another difference is that the screenshot of the Fun Moves game on the VG Pocket Max packaging is captioned as "Move Fun," and the title "Move Fun" appears at the top of the game playfield in the screenshot.